DIFFICULTY

 ITINERARY

-Day 1: Arrival at Kilimanjaro Airport and Transfer to Hotel in Moshi
+Day 1: Arrival at Kilimanjaro International Airport and Transfer to Moshi

-Upon arrival at Kilimanjaro International Airport (JRO), you will be greeted by a representative and transferred to your hotel in Moshi.
-The hotel provides all the essentials for a comfortable stay: cozy rooms, hot water, polite staff, a swimming pool, and Internet access.
-Spend the day resting and relaxing after your flight.
-In the evening, there will be a briefing with our managers, who will ensure you are ready to begin the climb, covering the expedition details, safety protocols, and a gear check.
+Upon arriving at Kilimanjaro International Airport (JRO), you will be warmly welcomed by our expedition representative and transferred to your comfortable hotel in Moshi.
+The hotel offers cozy rooms, hot water, friendly staff, a swimming pool, and reliable internet access to ensure a relaxing start to your adventure.
+Spend the day unwinding and acclimating after your flight.
+In the evening, participate in a comprehensive briefing with our expedition managers, who will go over the expedition details, safety protocols, and conduct a thorough gear check to prepare you for the climb ahead.

-Leaving the Forest Camp behind, we trek across a diverse landscape of tall grasses, heather, and volcanic rock adorned with lichen.
-The path includes crossing several streams and ascending Shira Ridge, offering stunning views of Kibo across the plateau, before reaching Shira Camp 1 for the night.
-This day marks your first at significant altitude, so drink plenty of water and heed any instructions from your guides to minimize the effects of altitude sickness.
-Trekking time is around 5-6 hours, covering 11 km.
+After a restful night at Mti Mkubwa Forest Camp, your journey continues as you trek across diverse landscapes of tall grasses, heather, and volcanic rocks adorned with lichen.
+The path includes crossing several refreshing streams and ascending Shira Ridge, where you will be treated to stunning views of Kibo across the expansive plateau.
+Arrive at Shira Camp 1, marking your first night at a significant altitude.
+Remember to stay well-hydrated and follow your guides’ instructions to minimize the effects of altitude sickness.

-The summit attempt begins in the early hours, navigating between glaciers to Stella Point on the crater rim.
-Following a brief rest, the final hour’s ascent to Uhuru Peak unveils the African continent’s highest point.
-Technically, the climb is straightforward, but the high altitude makes it challenging.
-Therefore, every two climbers will be paired with a personal guide for close monitoring.
-After celebrating at the peak, descend to Barafu Camp for a brief rest before continuing to Mweka Hut.
-Be cautious, as most accidents occur during the descent.
-Trekking time is 8-12 hours, covering 15 km.
+The summit attempt begins in the early hours from Barafu Camp.
+You will navigate between glaciers to reach Stella Point on the crater rim, followed by the final ascent to Uhuru Peak, Mount Kilimanjaro’s highest point.
+The climb, while technically straightforward, is challenging due to the high altitude.
+Each pair of climbers will be accompanied by a personal guide to ensure safety and provide support.
+After celebrating your achievement at the summit, descend to Barafu Camp for a brief rest before continuing your descent to Mweka Hut.
+Exercise caution during the descent, as most accidents occur at this stage.

 Day 10: Departure

-After breakfast at the hotel, you will be transferred to Kilimanjaro Airport for your flight home.
-This day offers a moment to reflect on the incredible journey you’ve completed and the memories made on Africa’s highest peak.
-Hotel check-out is at 11:00 AM, with an option to extend your stay for an extra fee if you have an evening flight.
+After enjoying breakfast at your hotel in Moshi, you will be transferred to Kilimanjaro International Airport for your flight home.
+This final day offers a moment to reflect on the extraordinary experiences and memories created during your expedition to Africa’s highest peak.
+Hotel check-out is at 11:00 AM, with the option to extend your stay in Moshi for an additional fee if you have an evening flight.

 INCLUSIONS